AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 ## Abstract

  Fluoride is a major contaminant in drinking water in many parts of India.
 The fluoride team's overarching goal is to create low cost, compact, and sustainable solutions to fluoride contamination in drinking water.
 The Summer 2018 team aims to continue and expand upon the work of previous teams by running experiments with both the pump-controlled system and the gravity powered system.
-The goal for the summer is to optimize the amount of coagulant needed to reduce the effluent fluoride concentration to 1$\mathrm{\frac{mg}{L}}$, as per the fluoride standard in India and design an easily adjustable gravity powered system.
+The goal for the summer is to optimize the amount of coagulant needed to reduce the effluent fluoride concentration to 1 $\mathrm{\frac{mg}{L}}$, as per the fluoride standard in India and design an easily adjustable gravity powered system.
 In addition, the team aims to develop a simple user guide for the fluoride probe in order to maximize future teams' efficiency.

 ## Introduction

 The recent expansion of AguaClara technology to new places around the world like India has uncovered new challenges and prompted new goals for AguaClara.
 In Honduras, where the majority of AguaClara plants have been constructed as of date, the source of water designated for purification comes from surface waters, such as rivers and lakes.
 Surface waters typically have a high amount of particulate matter and, as a result, also carry biological contaminants.
 However, in India, 85% of the population drinks groundwater extracted from wells and aquifers.
 Contrast to surface water sources in Honduras, groundwater contains nearly no particulate matter, since many particles are naturally filtered out as the water percolates through the soil and rock material.
 While this natural filtration process is capable of removing particulate matter and reducing microorganisms, it also allows minerals and metals to leach into the water.
 Minerals that enter the water depend heavily on the types of parent rock material and soils found in the region.

 India lies on one of the Fluoride Belts, which are expanses of land that are geologically rich in fluoride and have a much greater capacity to leach fluoride into groundwater.
 According to the World Health Organization, one of these belts stretches from Syria through Jordan, Egypt, Libya, Algeria, Sudan, and Kenya, while another starts in Turkey and goes through Iraq, Iran, Afghanistan, India, Northern Thailand, and China [(Water-related diseases, 2016)](http://www.who.int/water_sanitation_health/diseases-risks/diseases/fluorosis/en/).
 India contains about 14% of the total fluoride on the earth's crust, which inevitably leads the floride-rich groundwater [(Mondal, Dutta, & Gupta, 2016)](https://doi.org/10.1007/s10653-015-9743-7).

 There are a number of public health implications associated with both underconsumption and overconsumption of fluoride.
 Fluoride is a common additive to municipal water systems in places such as the United States, where there is little to no fluoride naturally present in the water.
 Fluoride is added in order to prevent the onset of dental cavities.
-New York City, for example, adds fluoride to its water supply in order to achieve a concentration of 0.7$\mathrm{\frac{mg}{L}}$ in its effluent supply [(NYC DEP, 2016)](http://www.nyc.gov/html/dep/pdf/wsstate16.pdf).
-The American Dental Association has set the recommended concentration of fluoride in drinking water to 0.7$\mathrm{\frac{mg}{L}}$ for the prevention of dental cavities [(ADA, 2017)](https://www.ada.org/en/member-center/oral-health-topics/fluoride-topical-and-systemic-supplements).
+New York City, for example, adds fluoride to its water supply in order to achieve a concentration of 0.7 $\mathrm{\frac{mg}{L}}$ in its effluent supply [(NYC DEP, 2016)](http://www.nyc.gov/html/dep/pdf/wsstate16.pdf).
+The American Dental Association has set the recommended concentration of fluoride in drinking water to 0.7 $\mathrm{\frac{mg}{L}}$ for the prevention of dental cavities [(ADA, 2017)](https://www.ada.org/en/member-center/oral-health-topics/fluoride-topical-and-systemic-supplements).
 There are, however, a number of health risks associated with the consumption of fluoride at higher concentrations.

-The World Health Organization has set an absolute limit on the concentration of fluoride in drinking water to 1.5$\mathrm{\frac{mg}{L}}$ in order to minimize the negative impacts of elevated fluoride on human health.
-Dental fluorosis, the mildest condition caused by the consumption of fluoride, can begin with water concentrations above 0.9$\mathrm{\frac{mg}{L}}$.
-Skeletal fluorosis, a much more serious condition, can begin to develop with fluoride concentrations above 3$\mathrm{\frac{mg}{L}}$.
-Lastly, at concentrations above 10$\mathrm{\frac{mg}{L}}$, crippling skeletal fluorosis will begins to occur  [(WHO, 2004)](http://www.who.int/water_sanitation_health/dwq/chemicals/fluoride.pdf).
+The World Health Organization has set an absolute limit on the concentration of fluoride in drinking water to 1.5 $\mathrm{\frac{mg}{L}}$ in order to minimize the negative impacts of elevated fluoride on human health.
+Dental fluorosis, the mildest condition caused by the consumption of fluoride, can begin with water concentrations above 0.9 $\mathrm{\frac{mg}{L}}$.
+Skeletal fluorosis, a much more serious condition, can begin to develop with fluoride concentrations above 3 $\mathrm{\frac{mg}{L}}$.
+Lastly, at concentrations above 10 $\mathrm{\frac{mg}{L}}$, crippling skeletal fluorosis will begins to occur  [(WHO, 2004)](http://www.who.int/water_sanitation_health/dwq/chemicals/fluoride.pdf).
 The cases of dental fluorosis, the mildest indicator of excessive fluoride, varies across India, but has been shown to range from 13-91 percent, depending on the demographic in question and geographic location [(Arlappa et al., 2013)](http://www.ijrdh.com/files/11.Fluorosis.pdf).
-While there is no established average for fluoride in Indian groundwater, concentrations in some extreme cases have been measured to be as high as 20$\mathrm{\frac{mg}{L}}$ in some regions, but most frequently are below 5$\mathrm{\frac{mg}{L}}$ [(LeChevallier and Au, 2004)](http://www.who.int/water_sanitation_health/publications/9241562552/en/).
+While there is no established average for fluoride in Indian groundwater, concentrations in some extreme cases have been measured to be as high as 20 $\mathrm{\frac{mg}{L}}$ in some regions, but most frequently are below 5 $\mathrm{\frac{mg}{L}}$ [(LeChevallier and Au, 2004)](http://www.who.int/water_sanitation_health/publications/9241562552/en/).

 The Bureau of Indian Standards has created water quality standards designed to protect the public from the adverse effects of fluoride.
 They have set the upper limit for fluoride at 1 $\mathrm{\frac{mg}{L}}$ and the permissible limit in the absence of an alternate source at 1.5 $\mathrm{\frac{mg}{L}}$ [(Bureau of Indian Standards, 2012)](http://archive.org/details/gov.in.is.10500.2012).
 AguaClara's fluoride subteam has set its fluoride standards to match the standards set by the Bureau of Indian Standards and therefore will be striving to achieve an effluent fluoride concentration of 1 $\mathrm{\frac{mg}{L}}$ or lower.
 The team will be experimenting with fluoride concentrations up to 20 $\mathrm{\frac{mg}{L}}$ in order to simulate the highest concentrations our systems may encounter out in the field.